Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 Here’s the difference between bead blasting and regular sandblasting.
 Sandblasting can scratch and dull your finishes, but bead blasting uses softer materials to remove calcium deposits from your pool without damaging it.

-However, it’s wise to call a professional pool cleaner if you want to use a bead blasting method for calcium deposit removal in your pool, as it requires special tools and skills.
+For calcium cleaning in your pool, it’s wise to call a professional pool cleaner if you want to use a bead blasting method for removal, as it requires special tools and skills.
 So, talk to a reliable pool service provider.
 They can help you understand your needs and tell you if it is the right method for your pool cleaning.

 Professional chemical treatments and their benefits